hzk93/hzk93/README.md

 Started with HTML, in love with JavaScript and the technologies based on it.

-* 🌍  I'm based in Karachi
+* 🌍  I'm based in United Kingdom
 * 🖥️  See my portfolio at [My Portfolio](http://hzk.biz)
 * ✉️  You can contact me at [hassanzk@gmail.com](mailto:hassanzk@gmail.com)
 * 🧠  I'm learning React Native